tiptoppress/category-posts-widget/README.md

 ## Changelog
 #### [Read more on our blog ...](http://tiptoppress.com/category/category-posts-widget?utm_source=github&utm_campaign=changelog_cpw&utm_medium=web)
+#### 4.7.3 - October 10th 2017
+* Add option to filter by post status
+* Fixed footer section do not change when switching to and from "all posts"

 #### 4.7.2 - February 25th 2017
 * Add option to disable only the font styles